-Pour the milk and cream in to a saucepan.
-Add the spices (including the empty vanilla pod) and place on a medium heat.
-Bring to a simmer (but not boiling) and allow to cool for 5 minutes to allow the flavours to infuse.
+Pour the milk and cream into a saucepan.
+Add the spices (including the empty vanilla pod) and place over a medium heat.
+Bring to a simmer (but do not boil) and allow to cool for 5 minutes, to allow the flavours to infuse.

-Meanwhile place the egg yolks and sugar in a large mixing bowl.
-Whisk well until light and thickened.
+Meanwhile, place the egg yolks and sugar in a large mixing bowl.
+Whisk well, until light and thickened.
 Strain the warm milk into a jug through a sieve.
-Pour the spiced milk into the bowl of egg yolks in a steady stream whisking well.
-Stir in the rum.
+Pour the spiced milk into the bowl of egg yolks in a steady stream, whisking well, then stir in the rum.

-You can either place the mixture in a cooled sterilised bottle with a tight fitting lid and allow the flavours to develop in the fridge.
-If you decide to do this you can freeze the egg whites in a sandwich bag until you’re ready to use.
-Then defrost them in the fridge before whisking.
+If serving later, place the mixture in a cooled, sterilised bottle with a tight fitting lid and allow the flavours to develop in the fridge.
+The egg whites can also be frozen in a sandwich bag until you’re ready to use, then defrosted in the fridge before whisking.

-If you would like to serve straight away.
-Place the egg whites in a large mixing bowl and whisk the whites to soft peaks.
+If serving immediately, place the egg whites in a large mixing bowl and whisk until they form soft peaks.

-Mix the demerara sugar and ground cinnamon on a plate.
-Have a small bowl of rum or water ready.
+Mix the demerara sugar and ground cinnamon on a plate and prepare a small bowl of rum or water ready.

 Fold the egg whites in to the eggnog mix then pour into a serving jug.
-Dip the rims of serving glasses into the rum or water and then dip straight into the sugar and cinnamon mix.
+Dip the rims of serving glasses into the rum or water, then dip straight into the sugar and cinnamon mix.
 Divide the eggnog between glasses and finish with a grating of nutmeg.

 200ml double cream